iiPythonx/xpp/README.md

 ## Frequently Asked Questions

-### Q: Why is it called x2?
+### Q: Why is it called x++?

-It originally started as `x` because the name sounded cool.
-As development goes on, a second revision was published and the name was changed to `x2`.
+The language originally started as the "X Programming Language" because the name sounded cool.
+As development went on, a second revision was published and the name was changed to `x2`.
+Starting on March 6th, 2023, x2 was deprecated in favor of x++ as the language was beginning to undergo major changes.

-### Q: Can I use x2 for data management, game design, or simply for fun?
+### Q: Can I use x++ for data management, game design, or simply for fun?

-You can pretty much do anything in vanilla x2, especially with the `evl` operator, which allows you to integrate Python into your project.
+You can pretty much do anything in vanilla x++, especially with the `evl` operator, which allows you to integrate Python into your project.

-### Q: Where can I publish my games / packages?

-You can publish your games and packages at [our website](https://x2.iipython.cf/)!

 ## Credits & Links